How to Remove Chase Receivables From Your Credit Report

 How can I remove Chase Receivables from my credit report?

-Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
-Unfortunately, paying the collection could even lower your credit score.
+Collections can hurt your credit score and stay on your credit report for up to seven years, even if you pay them.
+Paying the collection might even lower your credit score.

 However, it is possible to remove a collection account from your credit history before seven years.

-(While debt collectors may not want this information to be widely known, it’s your right to be informed.)
+(Though debt collectors may not want this widely known, it’s your right to be informed.)

 Learn how credit repair professionals can assist you in disputing inaccuracies on your credit report.

-Professional credit repair services work with people who want to get their credit back on track.
+Professional credit repair services assist people in getting their credit back on track.

-In addition to collections, they can help you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
-These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.
+They can help challenge inaccurate, unfair, or unsubstantiated information on your credit report, including collections, inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Get started on the path to better credit today: Fill out the form for a free credit consultation.